-Safeguarding is everyone's responsibility and all staff involved in the delivery and support of learnerships have a role to play.
-All staff employed by Strive Training will undergo safeguarding training at induction, advanced training (as appropriate) and will take part in the annual CPD programme where safeguarding updates/refreshers will be programmed.
+Safeguarding is everyone's responsibility, and all staff involved in the delivery and support of training and education at Strive have a role to play.
+All staff employed and engaged by Strive Training will undergo safeguarding training at induction, advanced training (as appropriate) and will take part in the annual CPD programme where safeguarding updates/refreshers will be programmed.

-The Designated Safeguarding Lead (DSL) is John Stapleton
+The Designated Safeguarding Leads (DSL) are:

+John Stapleton